-Setting maintenance when there is no original agreement
+Setting maintenance when there is no initial agreement

 Maintenance from parents to minor children

-In the event of contested divorce, protective court proceedings to regulate the exercise of parental responsibility are requested to set child maintenance.
-The parents may later request the approval of the agreement on parental responsibility.
-Failing such an agreement or if it is not approved, the Public Prosecutor requests the regulating of the exercising of parental responsibility.
-The procedure is conducted in court.
-The parents are summoned to a meeting to which the minor and other relatives may also be called.
-In the event that an agreement cannot be reached at the meeting, the judge sets a provisional regime of parental responsibility and the parties are sent for mediation or to a specialised technical hearing.
+In the event of a divorce without the consent of the other spouse, the setting of child maintenance must be requested in the guardianship proceedings to regulate the exercise of parental responsibility that are pending before the court.
+The parents may thereupon request the approval of the agreement on parental responsibility.
+Where there is no such agreement or if it is not approved, the Public Prosecutor requests regulation of the exercising of parental responsibility.
+The procedure takes place before the court.
+The parents are summoned to a meeting to which the minor and other relatives may also be invited.
+In the event that an agreement cannot be reached at the meeting, the judge lays down provisional parental responsibility arrangements and the parties are sent for mediation or to a specialised technical hearing.
 If it still proves to be impossible to reach an agreement, the parents are notified to submit pleadings and evidence.
-This is followed by disclosure, the trial and judgement.
+This is followed by the evidentiary stage, the trial and judgment.

 The same rules apply in the event of legal separation, declaration of nullity or annulment of marriage.

 Maintenance from parents or others obliged to pay child maintenance